awslabs/graphstorm/docs/source/api/references/graphstorm.model.rst

     ``GSgnnNodeModelInterface``, and implement the required abstract methods.

-    If users just want to build their own message passing methods, a best practice is to create their own GNN encoders by extending the ``GraphConvEncoder`` base class, and implementing the ``forward(self, blocks, h)`` function, which will be called by GraphStorm GNN model classes within their own ``forward()`` function.
+    If users just want to build their own message passing methods, a best practice is to create their own GNN encoders by extending the ``GraphConvEncoder`` base class, and implement the ``forward(self, blocks, h)`` function, which will be called by GraphStorm GNN model classes within their own ``forward()`` function.